 During your travels in Asia want to do more than sightsee and there are variety of wonderful opportunities.
 Below are organizations who provide for formal volunteering, but we are delighted to arrange specific and private volunteering activities during your trip from from a couple of hours to several days, such as teaching in local schools or within medical institutions if you are a professional.
 Be wary of "volunteerism" companies, who in exchange for thousands of dollars, offer to provide volunteer work building schools or the like in these countries.
 That money would be better spent on donations, but there is no need to pay to volunteer.
 Contact us for more details.

-VSO is a large non-profit offering numerous volunteer positions in a wide variety of projects in Asia and Africa. with an impressive record of effacy.
-Over 2019/20, VSO supported over 2.8 million children's access the quality education and 785,000 marginalised people to realise their rights to healthcare.
+VSO is a large non-profit offering numerous volunteer positions in a wide variety of projects in Asia and Africa. with an impressive record of efficacy.
+Over 2019/20, VSO supported over 2.8 million children's access the quality education and 785,000 marginalized people to realize their rights to healthcare.
 Example opportunities include education advisors, IT specialists, and working with youth on job skills training.

 Laos is home to stunning scenery and amazing wildlife, including the majestic elephant.
 For the most part, people in Laos respect and revere these graceful animals.
 However, elephants are still being used in the logging industry.
 The Elephant Conservation Center in Sayaboury rescues elephants that are being overworked and poorly treated, and gives them a safe environment to live, breed, and grow.
 Volunteers of all ages are welcomed to help out at the center.
 This is a very hands-on job, as volunteers get to work alongside the elephants, feed baby elephants, assist the vets, and harvest natural medicines from the gardens.
 This is an excellent volunteer position for people who are studying to be a veterinarian, or for those who simply love these gentle beasts.